Keep Indoor Places Well Ventilated to Reduce Transmission

 As businesses begin to re-open and people return to work, studies have found that increased ventilation will help reduce the rate of transmission of COVID-19.

-While airborne transmission is not thought to be a primary route of transmission, there is mounting evidence to suggest that SARS 2 CoV can also be spread through the air, particularly in poorly ventilated indoor spaces.
+While airborne transmission is not thought to be a primary route of transmission, there is mounting evidence to suggest that SARS 2 CoV can also be spread through tiny droplets suspended in the air, particularly in poorly ventilated indoor spaces.
 As such, the government are recommending that building managers "keep indoor places well ventilated".

 Negative pressure ventilation systems can be used to extract contaminated air out of a waiting room, a treatment room, or an entire ward.
 For example, RVT was asked to design a bespoke temporary ventilation solution to help reduce transmission at John Radcliffe Hospital.
 The existing ventilation system provided positive pressure, however it was decided that the hospital required a negative pressure system to keep the virus contained within the wards that housed COVID-19 patients.
 RVT supplied two different sized centrifugal fans (300m and 450s) to achieve 12 air changes per hour.